ninoc/ReviewerExtractor/README.md

 The routines, snippets, and main code were developed by NASA Headquarters interns in the 2022-2023 internship period:
 * The [version 1](https://github.com/ninoc/ReviewerExtractor/tree/main/codeV1) was developed by Máire Volz during her internship at NASA HQ in 2022-2023.
 * The [version 2](https://github.com/ninoc/ReviewerExtractor/tree/main/codeV2) was developed by several other NASA HQ interns, including Mallory Helfenbein (NASA HQ intern 2023).
-* The [version 3](https://github.com/ninoc/ReviewerExtractor/tree/main/codeV3) was developed by Iizalaarab Elhaimeur in 2024 and it is the **most updated** version of the coee.
+* The [version 3](https://github.com/ninoc/ReviewerExtractor/tree/main/codeV3) was developed by Iizalaarab Elhaimeur and Sayem Kamal in 2024 and 2025 and it is the **most updated** version of the coee.
 * The [LLM summarization model](https://github.com/ninoc/ReviewerExtractor/tree/main/LLM) was developed by Isabelle Hoare (NASA HQ intern 2023), modified in Version 3.
 * The [GUIs](https://github.com/ninoc/ReviewerExtractor/tree/main/GUIs) were developed by Kaniyah Harris (NASA HQ intern 2023).